-I am a designer with a strong background in ecologically and culturally sensitive site design that is informed by the changing patterns and processes of place.
-My professional and scholarly interests focus upon the complex relationships we have with the environment and how these relationships are manifested in the designed and vernacular post-industrial landscape.
-I have a particular interest in design theory and practice as a discursive process to reveal and amplify the contradictions in the social construction of nature and its physical manifestation in the landscape.
+I am a designer and teacher with a strong background in ecologically and culturally sensitive site design that is informed by the changing patterns and processes of place.
+My professional and scholarly interests focus upon our complex relationships with the environment and how these relationships are manifested in both novel and designed postnatural ecologies and hydrologies.
+I have a particular interest in design theory as applied to critical practice to reveal and amplify the contradictions in the social construction of nature and its physical manifestation in the novel ecosystems and hydrosocial territories.
 As such, I am drawn to uncanny and contradictory landscapes found at the periphery of environmental theory and embedded in the perceptual margins of our communities.

 I am originally from Sioux City, Iowa with Boston and New England as my adopted "second home".
 I was lucky enough to spend much of my formative years exploring the Loess Hills of western Iowa and the ever-changing landscape of the Missouri, Big Sioux and Floyd Rivers.
 These early experiences had a significant influence on my appreciation of dynamic landscape change and led to a dual major in Landscape Architecture and Environmental Studies from Iowa State University and a Master of Landscape Architecture with Distinction from Harvard's Graduate School of Design.